SLA Contributed Papers

 - The author (and any co-authors) must be willing to sign a copyright assignment form that will permit SLA to use the paper in various formats.

-Paper submission: Authors will submit their completed paper and copyright assignment form to Stuart Hales at SLA headquarters.
-The submission deadline is Friday, July 2.
+Paper submission: Authors whose abstracts are approved will submit their completed paper and copyright assignment form no later than Monday, 10 April 2023.

 Authors whose proposals are selected for development into contributed papers should follow the guidelines below when writing their papers.
 Authors may also wish to view papers presented at previous SLA Annual Conferences to see how certain formatting challenges were addressed.